akkefa/ml-notes/docs/index.rst

 Welcome to my Machine Learning notes
 =====================================
-I am Ikram Ali, a proficient Lead Machine Learning with substantial experience in the field.
+I am Ikram Ali, I specialize in building ML engineering and data science teams from the ground up.
+My current passion is **NLP** and **MLOps**

+I approach my career by purposefully building domain knowledge in all the cross-functional disciplines required to deliver successful Data Science projects.
+This includes Research, Data Engineering, Machine Learning Engineering, Management, as well as dabbling in Agile Program Management and Product Management within other roles.
+This allows me to lead cross-functional teams and know the pain points of bringing a model from ideation to production.
 For further information regarding my credentials, please refer to my LinkedIn and Github profiles

 * https://www.linkedin.com/in/akkefa/